Dr. Mitch Kachun

 Kalamazoo, MI 49008-5334

 At the undergraduate level, I regularly teach the General Education survey, HIST 3280: African American History and the writing intensive HIST 3285: African Americans in Michigan.
 I occasionally teach other core courses for History majors and minors, and advanced topical courses in African American history.
 At the graduate level I offer readings and seminar courses in African American History and History and Memory, as well as HIST 6980: College Teaching and Professional Activity.
-I currently serve as the History department’s Director of Graduate Studies.

 My research concentrates on how African Americans during the 19th and 20th centuries have used historical knowledge and public commemorations in their efforts to work for equal rights, construct a sense of collective identity, and claim control over their status and destiny in American society.
 Some current projects include an analysis of slave narratives and historical memory and a book assessing Crispus Attucks’s place in American history and memory.